jchuong/jchuong.github.io/_posts/2014-08-18-savu-recon-review.md

 All in all, I found the Savu to be my favourite mouse I have ever used.
 I do own a Wheel Mouse Optical though, but I can't handle the (what feels like) 400DPI and poor conditions it has been through all these years.
 As a sidenote, I think I can only recommend the Savu and Kone Pure Optical from ROCCAT, as it seems only those two have the ADNS-3090 sensor.

+As a final thought about the Savu software in particular:

+The software has not been updated since 2012, so it does not seem to support Windows 8.
+The driver eats up something like 25% CPU time on my laptop with it running.
+However, with Windows 8.1, I believe it has stopped doing that.
+I am not entirely sure of the cause, and a few users have encountered it.
+If you're on Windows 7 still, it will be fine; along with 8.1 it seems to be fine.
+If you're having issues still, use the software to customize your mouse a little bit, then uninstall the software.
+Remember that the Savu has onboard memory so your settings will still work after you uninstall the software.

 ## <a name="recon"/> CM Storm Recon
 -----